Arlots/Calculator/README.md

 - *done* Create a new function operate that takes an operator and two numbers and then calls one of the above functions on the numbers.

-- Create a basic HTML calculator with buttons for each digit and operator (including =).
+- *done* Create a basic HTML calculator with buttons for each digit and operator (including =).

 Don’t worry about making them functional just yet.

-- There should also be a display for the calculator.
+- *done* There should also be a display for the calculator.
 Go ahead and fill it with some dummy numbers so it looks correct.

-- Add a “clear” button.
+- *done* Add a “clear” button.

 - Create the functions that populate the display when you click the digit buttons.
 You should store the content of the display (the number) in a variable for use in the next step.